Mythbusters123/blog.themyth.dev/content/every_operating_system.md

 installing applications is always a hassle.
 Many use Windows because of the huge amount of support, for gaming, or for programming on the World's OS.

+Almost any laptop you buy comes with Windows, besides ones that come from Apple.
+In fact, almost any PC you can buy pre-built comes with Windows pre-installed on it.
+Sure, some manufacturers are adding a Linux option for their laptops, bust most of the time they are sold with Windows as their primary operating system.
+This contributes to Windows' huge market share.

 However, Windows does come with a lot of drawbacks, from having your data being mined by Microsoft, forced updates, to ads being displayed in your start menu.
 Sure, this comes with a lower upfront cost but in reality this